sylvhama/modern-js/README.md

 # Road to Modern JavaScript and React

 The purpose of this guide is to provide a list of several free ressources (articles :pencil:, books :book:, videos :clapper:) which will help you to learn modern JavaScript and the React library.

 :warning: This guide is not meant to list everything you must know about JavaScript or React.
 I've tried to list what could be useful if you were totally new to this world based on my experience and the people I've met.
 If your favorite thing isn't listed there, it doesn't mean I dislike it or disapprove it.
 For example [TypeScript](http://2ality.com/2018/04/type-notation-typescript.html) or [GraphQL](https://www.howtographql.com/) are great, but I don't think it is mandatory to learn that first **as a beginner**.

 ## 1) Modern JavaScript 💃

 ### Tutorials that cover everything:
 - [Learn Web Development](https://developer.mozilla.org/en-US/docs/Learn) :book: will also teach you HTML and CSS.
-FYI the [MDN Web Docs](https://developer.mozilla.org/) is the best place to find documentation about the web from my opinion.
 - [Eloquent JavaScript](http://eloquentjavascript.net/) :book: is perfect to learn JS and general programming concepts.
 - [The Modern JavaScript Tutorial](https://javascript.info/) :book: How it's done now.
 From the basics to advanced topics with simple, but detailed explanations.
 - [Learn ES6 (ECMAScript 2015)](https://egghead.io/courses/learn-es6-ecmascript-2015) :clapper: if you used to write JavaScript a while ago and wanna catch up with modern syntaxes.